Are you a new seller trying to find eBay niche products to sell?

 Finding the perfect eBay niche products

-It took us about 3 years of selling on eBay to start identifying the common patterns for great niche markets.
+It took us about 3 years of selling on eBay to start identifying the common patterns for great niche products.

 I was selling everything, from hair straighteners to fitness equipment.

-Thinking of my younger (naive) self makes me smile today, I couldn’t have been more wrong!
+Thinking of my younger (naive) self makes me smile today, I couldn’t have been more wrong (competing on price is actually one of the deadliest dropshipping mistakes I’ve made)!

-Back at the day, we didn’t have any blogs, meetup groups and support – we had to learn everything by trial and error.
+Back in the day, we didn’t have any blogs, meetup groups and support – we had to learn everything by trial and error.

 Hoping that you will learn from our journey – I’m now sharing what we’ve realized about the most important criteria for choosing the right niche to sell on eBay.

-Criterion #1: Choose a Niche Where You Can Add Value
+Criterion #1: Choose an eBay Niche Where You Can Add Value

 I mention this concept in almost all of the posts on this blog –